Get insider access

 1.86

 The onn.
 42" 5.1.
-2. Dolby Atmos Soundbar with Wireless Subwoofer has a disappointing Atmos performance.
+2. Dolby Atmos Soundbar with Wireless Subwoofer has a poor Atmos performance.
 It uses its two up-firing drivers to bounce sound off the ceiling to create the illusion of height.
 Dialogue in movies is pretty clear, thanks to the balanced mids, but higher-pitched voices are dark due to the recessed treble.

 As for its soundstage, the onn.
 42" 5.1.
 2. Dolby Atmos Soundbar does a decent job replicating height in certain movie scenes.
 However, sound seems to reach to the sides of the room, and it doesn't extend over your head or behind you.
 It doesn't seem to immerse you like more premium bars on the market.
 Sound is pretty quiet, too, so you need to crank up the volume to really get a solid listening experience.